json-schema-org/json-schema-spec/PROCESS.md

 _Note: How, when, and how often the specification will be updated are all open questions that will be decided before any changes are issued following the initial release._

+Compatibility is defined with respect to the true/false validation result of a schema.
+If an instance is valid or invalid against a schema according to one release, all other releases including future releases MUST define the same validation result or be indeterminate.
+An indeterminate result is neither valid nor invalid.

+_Note: Additional compatibility constraints may be added in the future such as output format results._

 ### Experimental Behaviors
 The specification MAY include sections that introduce experimental behaviors.